 Endosex

 An endosex individual is someone whose sex characteristics fit normative societal or medical definitions of typically ‘male’ or ‘female’ bodies.
-Antonym of Intersex β see below.
+Antonym of Intersex – see below.

 Femme Boy / Femboy

 This is a term used by gender non-conforming folks who fit more on the masculine side (in whatever form) in their identity, but present in a more feminine way.
-It is more about gender expression than gender identity.

 To learn more, listen to the conversations with Joe and Dorothy.